Hurts to start again for Eagles next Sunday at Arizona

-Eagles coach Doug Pederson said Monday that Hurts, who replaced Carson Wentz and led Philadelphia (4-8-1) to an upset over New Orleans the previous day, will go against the Cardinals.

-"Yeah, after going through the film and really looking back even into last week and the preparation and everything, I’m going to continue with Jalen this week as the starter, Pederson said.

-The rookie ran for 106 yards and threw for 167 and one touchdown as Philadelphia defeated the Saints 24-21, snapping New Orleans’ nine-game winning streak and ending Philly's four-game slide.
+Hurts led the Eagles to a 24-21 upset over the New Orleans Saints (10-3) in his first career start after replacing Carson Wentz.

-“I was thinking of a lot of things, quite honestly,” Pederson said of his decision to stick with Hurts.
-“I was thinking about Carson, but I was thinking about the rest of the team and how the rest of the team played in the game.
-Jalen did, after looking at the film again today, Jalen played well.
-He was a big part of the success we had on offense and obviously helping us win that football game.”
+“Jalen played well.
+He was a big part of the success we had on offense and obviously helping us win that football game,” Eagles coach Doug Pederson said Monday.

+Hurts ran for 106 yards and threw for 167 and one touchdown as Philadelphia snapped New Orleans’ nine-game winning streak and ended its own four-game slide.

+The Eagles racked up 413 total yards against the league's top-ranked defense.
+Miles Sanders had 115 yards rushing, including 82 on a TD run.
+The Saints hadn't allowed a 100-yard rusher in the previous 55 games before Hurts and Sanders each reached that mark.

+Hurts wasn't sacked, the first time Philadelphia's depleted offensive line didn't allow one this season.
+Wentz has been sacked 50 times.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL